Rail transport in Indonesia: Women only carriages

-As a response to many reports of sexual harassment in public places, including commuter trains and bus, KAI launched women-only carriages in some KRL Jabodetabek commuter trains in Jakarta metropolitan area in August 2010.
+In response to reports of harassment on public transport, KAI introduced women-only carriages on some KRL Jabodetabek commuter trains in the Jakarta metropolitan area in August 2010.

-On 13 May 2013, KAI changed women-only trains to regular trains which at the front and back of the train has a coach for women only.
-This rule apply in KRL Jabodetabek.
+On 13 May 2013, KAI discontinued women-only trains and instead reserved the first and last carriages of regular KRL Jabodetabek trains for women.

-Priority seat
+Priority seats

-KAI designates priority seats to elderly passengers, pregnant women, disabled passengers and mother with infant to ride public transport with an equal degree of access and comfort as other people.
-Priority seat not only in the first and end of the train like in women only carriages, but eight seats in each carriage are designated as priority seats.
-This applies in KRL Commuterline.
+KAI designates priority seats for older passengers, pregnant women, passengers with disabilities and adults travelling with infants, providing them with the same access to and level of comfort on public transport as other passengers.
+Unlike women-only carriages, which are located at the front and rear of trains, eight seats in each carriage are designated as priority seats.
+This arrangement applies to KRL Commuterline services.